Hawak Kamay: Live performances

 Constantino first performed this song on Pinoy Dream Academy, together with her fellow contestants Ronnie Liang, Davey Langit, Joan Ilagan and Jun Hirano.
-She has performed the song several times on the ABS-CBN weekend variety showASAP, which airs on Sundays.
+She has performed the song several times on the ABS-CBN weekend variety show ASAP, which airs on Sundays.

 The song was performed by Constantino herself on the first anniversary of the ULTRA Stampede during the second anniversary of show Wowowee as the show chose not to celebrate its second anniversary out of respect for the disaster's victims and their kin.

 In September 2009, she performed the song on Umagang Kay Ganda as a tribute for the victims of Typhoon Ondoy (international name Ketsana).
 In August 2011, she performed a medley of "Hawak Kamay" and her song "Lapit" on Eat Bulaga!.

 On December 9, 2011, Constantino and American singer/songwriter David DiMuzio performed a duet of "Hawak Kamay (I'm By Your Side)" in Taglish on ASAP Rocks.